 - (909) 399-5444

 The terms of office are staggered, with three members elected at one general municipal election and two at the next.
-Elections are held the first Tuesday after the first Monday in March of odd-numbered years.
+General municipal elections are held the first Tuesday after the first Monday in November of even-numbered years.

 |COUNCIL MEETING SCHEDULE